junghao/geonet-rest/README.md

 ### API Documentation

-* Write public documentation for the rest API using Github flavoured markdown in the tests for each package.
-* Use scripts/docs to generate the documentation in `api-docs/endpoints`.
+API documentation is generated from doc{} structs in the code.
+Run the application and visit `http://localhost:8080/api-docs`.

 ### API Changes